samir2901/samir2901/README.md

 # Hi,
 ## I am Samiruddin Thunder 👋
 I am a 3rd year undergrad student of Computer Science and Engineering at Institute of Engineering and Management.
-I am a Computer Graphics and Machine Learning enthusiast.
+I am a Computer Graphics and Game dev enthusiast.
 And I love to do graphics designing⚡.
 <br/>
 <br/>